Li0nMo0se/xtensor-basic/README.md

 C++ version:   0.019397275000301306
 ```

 The two operation took about the same processing time.
-Xtensor clearly use smid instructions to perform as fast as numpy
+Xtensor clearly uses smid instructions to perform as fast as numpy

-### double loops execution comparison (with sum axis=2)
+### Double loops execution comparison (with sum axis=2)

 Compare the speed of execution double loop with numpy (parallel or not) and xtensor (parallel or not).
 The goal is to simulate python loop.

+Note: The example simulates the behavior of np.sum(axis=2).
+There are loops for the sake of the benchmarks.

 #### Basic Python code (tagged as Python without joblib)